git/git.github.io/rev_news/drafts/edition-45.md

   Removing this limitation yields correct results, but the performance is worse.

-  That is why Derrick Stolee send [this RFC](https://public-inbox.org/git/86tvl0zhos.fsf@gmail.com/t/#u)
+  That is why Derrick Stolee sent [this RFC](https://public-inbox.org/git/86tvl0zhos.fsf@gmail.com/t/#u)

   > We've discussed in several places how to improve upon generation
   > numbers.
 This RFC is a report based on my investigation into a